-Amy Beckford takes a closer look at the ingredients and processes that go into our daily beauty products
+The truth behind ingredients and processes that go into our daily beauty products.

 The cosmetics industry covers a vast global territory, and in recent years it has been growing rapidly.
 In 2018, the global cosmetic market grew an estimated 5.5 percent in comparison to the previous year.

 And with its broad reach – covering skincare, haircare, make-up, perfumes, toiletries and deodorants – it has a huge influence on our consumer society.